VOKA.Surgery allows surgeons

 Web catalog of 3D models of all types of fractures of all human bones

-Hololens catalog & mixed reality Halens trainer for medical students
+HoloLens catalog & mixed reality HoloLens trainer for medical students

 The method of Dr. A. Sitnik on the use of the VOKA Trauma Surgery

 The future of healthcare is here and now.
 VOKA Trauma Surgery solution for Mixed Reality Microsoft HoloLens